ryanp8/compiler/README.md

 # Toy C-like Language Compiler

-Work in progress project inspired by the code submitted for the assignments in [Compiler Construction](https://users.cs.northwestern.edu/~simonec/CC.html) course at Northwestern.
+Work in progress project inspired by the code submitted for the assignments in the [Compiler Construction](https://users.cs.northwestern.edu/~simonec/CC.html) course at Northwestern.
-The assignments involved creating a series of compilers that perform semantics-preserving transformations (implementing loops, code linearization, instruction selection, register allocation, etc) but used many intermediate languages (LB -> LA -> IR -> L3 -> L2 -> L1 -> x86).
+The assignments involved creating a compiler from scratch that translates a language similar to C to x86_64 assembly by creating a series subcompilers that each perform semantics-preserving transformations (implementing loops, code linearization, instruction selection, register allocation, etc).
+The course framework structure resulted in many emitted intermediate languages (LB -> LA -> IR -> L3 -> L2 -> L1 -> x86).
 The goal for this project is to improve on the code written for class and go from LB -> IR -> Backend -> x86 without emitting as many intermediate languages, following a structure more similar to what is used in production.

 ## Stages
 1. Parsing: Use PEGTL to convert the program into AST and determines the type of each variable.
 The AST is converted into block-based IR